karimdilling/Multi_User_Terminal_Chat/README.md

 # Further Instructions
 After building the executables run the server from the root directory with `./bin/chat_server`.
 It will prompt you to enter a port you want to start the server on (and provides a default port).
 Then run the client executable directly in the terminal (after building available as `./bin/chat_client`) on any computer you want to connect to the server with.

+# Disclaimer
+The messages that you send between the client and the server are not encrypted.
+So be aware of this and use at your own risk.